-On independent work: Problem solving skills are developed by practicing a lot, not by watching other people solve problems.
-Learning math is much like learning to ride a bicycle in that you learn by doing it and not by watching someone else do it.
+On independent work: Problem solving skills are developed by solving problems, not by watching other people solve problems.
 Expecting to learn math without doing exercises on your own is like expecting to learn to ride a bicycle without ever sitting on a bicycle.
 Attending class and reading the textbook won't be enough to do well on the exams.
 You should work through every example and argument in the book and in your class notes and expect to have to re-read everything several times.
 It's slow, but then your reading list for this class is short.

-On academic integrity: Using unauthorized aids-including help from another person-on exams and to complete assignments constitutes cheating.
-Representing someone else's work as your own-even if you make minor changes to it, or reword it-is plagiarism.
+On academic integrity: You must uphold the college's Honor Code (https://gustavus.edu/ general_catalog/current/acainfo) on every quiz and exam.
+Simply put, the Honor Code obligates you not to cheat, even when nobody is watching, and to report to the college every instance of academic dishonesty that you know of.
+Using unauthorized aids-including help from another person-on quizzes and exams constitutes cheating.
+Representing someone else's work as your owneven if you make minor changes to it, or reword it-is plagiarism.
 Cheating and plagiarism are violations of academic integrity and university policy.
-The consequences are serious, ranging from receiving a failing grade on an assignment in question to expulsion from the College.
-Don't do it, it's not worth it.
+They are unfair to fellow students, who are doing honest work.
+If you get caught, the report becomes part of your academic record at Gustavus.
+The consequences range from receiving no credit for the work you cheated on to expulsion from the College depending on the severity of the violation and how many past violations you have committed.
+It's not worth it.
+Don't do it.
 If you are in doubt whether what you are doing is legitimate, it is better to ask me.